nathana6187/Csharp_Selenium/README.md

 ## Best Practices for Running Tests
 For maintaining quality tests it is good to know some best practices which can be referenced here [Best Practices](https://wiki.saucelabs.com/display/DOCS/Best+Practices+for+Running+Tests)

 Avoid External Test Dependencies

-Avoid Dependencies between Tests to Run Tests in Parallel Don't Use Brittle Locators in Your Tests
+Avoid Dependencies between Tests to Run Tests in Parallel

+Don't Use Brittle Locators in Your Tests

 Have a Retry Strategy for Handling Flakes

-Keep Functional Tests Separate from Performance Tests Use Build IDs, Tags, and Names to Identify Your Tests Use Environment Variables for Authentication Credentials Use Explicit Waits
+Keep Functional Tests Separate from Performance Tests

+Use Build IDs, Tags, and Names to Identify Your Tests

+Use Environment Variables for Authentication Credentials

+Use Explicit Waits

 Use the Latest Version of Selenium Client Bindings

 Use Small, Atomic, Autonomous Tests

-Use Page Objects to Model Repeated Interactions and Elements Use Breakpoints to Diagnose Flaky Tests
+Use Page Objects to Model Repeated Interactions and Elements

+Use Breakpoints to Diagnose Flaky Tests

 Use New Accounts for Each Test

 Avoid Leakage of Credentials

 Be Aware of the Load on Your Servers

 Imperative v.
 Declarative Test Scenarios

 ## Running Tests

 ### Command Line
-Visual studios has a console command line too called vstest.console.exe which is located C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\TestWindow\vstest.console.exe note that the version of visual studio used can alter the path slightly (instead of community it could be enterprise or professional)
+Visual studios has a console command line too called vstest.console.exe which is located

+C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\TestWindow\vstest.console.exe

+Note that the version of visual studio used can alter the path slightly (instead of community it could be enterprise or professional)
 [More Info](https://msdn.microsoft.com/en-us/library/jj155796.aspx?f=255&MSPPError=-2147217396)

 ### IDE
 Tests are visible in the Test Explorer window.
-This can be enabled by going to Test -> Windows -> Test Explorer Select the tests you wish to run and right-click run selected tests.
+This can be enabled by going to Test -> Windows -> Test Explorer

+Select the tests you wish to run and right-click run selected tests.
 Can also just run all tests by simply clicking Run All at the top of the window.

 ## Dependencies